Knowing & Being Known: a book review

 It’s not fair.

 You shake your head at the balance scales.
-You whisper the words to a friend because for some reason you’re not supposed to say them.
+You whisper the words to a friend because for some reason you’re not supposed to say them out loud.
 Or you sob into your pillow until you snort, and the universe keeps on humming, and friends never mention the disparity, and the scenario keeps on not being fair.

 To the one with a grim diagnosis.
 To the single bridesmaid at the eleventeenth wedding.
 To the bereaved and wrecked and poor: it’s not fair.

 This is reality when the sun shines or when the rain blows.
 The Almighty and Omnipotent Father sits on His beautiful hands and does nothing to level the balance scales.
 There is no justice.
-You can do everything right and be a good girl and do what you were always told to do but there are no guarantees and it’s a fallacy to believe that everything will turn out like it should.
+You can do everything right and be a good girl and do what you were always told to do but there are no guarantees that you’ll get what you ask for and it’s a fallacy to believe that everything will turn out like it should.

 So: it’s not fair.